gregzaal/manage-file-paths/README.md

-# Manage Image Paths
+# Manage File Paths

-A blender add-on thrown together in a hurry that's supposed to help manage... image paths... yep.
+A blender add-on thrown together in a hurry that's supposed to help manage... file paths... yep.

 In very early stages still, just has some basic functionality.

+Supports images and caches.